jonmsawyer/chui/code_review_done.md

                                   // but the compiler complains.
             }
         }
+    }

     Have implemented `Piece::None` for this reason.
 It won't be used in most logic though, it's primarily for the use case of exhaustive pattern matching on &str.

     Not sure if this will have further implications down the road.
 Will keep an eye on it.

-    }
+    Update: I have now implemented the TryFrom trait for Piece.
+    Piece::try_from("K").unwrap() == Piece::King(Color::White)

 -------------------------------------------------------------------------------